TrashCrab/customer-retention-project/README.md

 ## Executive Summary
 Customer retention analysis reveals that the majority of churn occurs immediately after the first purchase.
-Across cohorts from 2009–2011, retention falls from 100% at onboarding to ~30–40% by the second month, and typically below 20% by month three.
-While total active users and revenue trended upward through 2011, new cohorts did not retain better than earlier ones, suggesting growth was driven more by acquisition than loyalty.
+Across cohorts from 2009-2011, retention of customers after their first month of purchase falls to about 20% by the second month.
+After 3 months retention stabilizes at around 10-15%.
+New cohorts did not retain better than earlier ones, suggesting growth was driven more by acquisition than loyalty.
-These findings indicate that targeted onboarding and early re-engagement strategies would likely yield the greatest impact on long-term customer value.
+These findings indicate that onboarding customers into being repeat shoppers, and early re-engagement strategies, would likely have the greatest impact on long term customer retention.

 ---